TonnyG95/TaskMate/README.md

     - templates
 10. Create a file named "Procfile" in the main directory and add the following:
     - web: gunicorn project-name.wsgi
 11. Go to the Deploy tab on Heroku and connect to GitHub, then to the required repository.
 Click on Deploy Branch and wait for the build to load.
-When the build is complete, the app can be opened through Heroku and enable automatic deployments.
+When the build is complete, the app can be opened through Heroku and automatic deployments can be enabled.

 [Back to top](#table-of-contents)